Topographics

 My “newer” topographic images are an homage to those original ten photographers whose images were, as Jenkins said, “stripped of any artistic frills and reduced to an essentially topographic state, conveying substantial amounts of visual information but eschewing entirely the aspects of beauty, emotion and opinion.”

-I beg to differ with Jenkins on the “eschewing the aspects of beauty, emotion and opinion” part.
+However, I beg to differ with Jenkins on the part about “eschewing the aspects of beauty, emotion, and opinion.”
+I think they’re pretty damn beautiful, emotional, and full of things to say!